 Extended stored procedures

 Triggers (at server level)

 Server Configuration Settings

-SQL Server 2005 selectively installs and starts key services and features.
+SQL Server 2005 and later versions selectively install and starts key services and features.
 This helps reduce the attackable surface area of a system.
 In the default configuration of new installations, many features are not enabled.
 If the database relies on any service or feature that is off by default, this service or feature must be enabled on the destination server instance.

 A credential is a record that contains the authentication information that is required to connect to a resource outside SQL Server.
 Most credentials consist of a Windows login and password.

-For more information about this feature, see Credentials.
+For more information about this feature, see Credentials (Database Engine).